Anders Petersen (photographer)

 Anders Petersen (born 1944) is a Swedish photographer, based in Stockholm.
 He makes intimate and personal documentary-style black and white photographs.
 Petersen has published more than 20 books.
+He has had exhibitions at Bibliothèque nationale de France, Liljevalchs konsthall, MARTa Herford, and Museum of Contemporary Art of Rome.
+His work is held in the collections of the Museum of Modern Art in New York and Moderna Museet in Stockholm.

 Biography

 Petersen studied photography under Christer Strömholm in Sweden from 1966 to 1967.
 He is noted for his intimate and personal documentary-style black-and-white photographs.

 For three years beginning in 1967 he photographed the late-night regulars (prostitutes, transvestites, drunks, lovers and drug addicts) in Café Lehmitz, a bar in Hamburg, Germany.
 The resulting photobook was first published in 1978 by Schirmer/Mosel in Germany.
 Café Lehmitz has since become regarded as a seminal book in the history of European photography.
 One of the photographs from this series was used as the cover art for Tom Waits' album Rain Dogs.

-Petersen's first book Gröna Lund (Green Grove), which was published in 1973, is set in the amusement park of Gröna Lund situated on an island.
+Petersen's first book Gröna Lund (Green Grove), which was published in 1973, is set in the amusement park of Gröna Lund situated on an island in Stockholm, Sweden.